These are the installation instructions for replacing the firmware

 button labeled "Menu" which is located in the area below the screen.)

-do not use the save-all-waveforms-to-a-single-file feature.
+file, do not use the save-all-waveforms-to-a-single-file

-one of the reference waveforms, using the Recall Waveform menu.
+to one of the reference waveforms, using the Recall Waveform menu.

-topmost folder.
+or topmost folder.
 Most brands of USB flash drives and USB hard

 drives are suitable media.